sowsan/architecture-center/docs/cloud-adoption/decision-guides/identity/index.md

 Azure AD is the native Identity and Access Management (IAM) system for granting users and groups access to management features on the Azure platform.
 If your organization lacks a significant on-premises identity solution, and you plan on migrating workloads to be compatible with cloud-based authentication mechanisms, you should begin developing your identity infrastructure using Azure AD as a base.

-**Cloud baseline assumptions**.
-Using a purely cloud-native identity infrastructure assumes the following:
+**Cloud baseline assumptions:** Using a purely cloud-native identity infrastructure assumes the following:

 - Your cloud-based resources will not have dependencies on on-premises directory services or Active Directory servers, or workloads can be modified to remove those dependencies.
 - The application or service workloads being migrated either support authentication mechanisms compatible with Azure AD or can be modified easily to support them.
 Azure AD relies on internet-ready authentication mechanisms such as SAML, OAuth, and OpenID Connect.
 Existing workloads that depend on legacy authentication methods using protocols such as Kerberos or NTLM may need to be refactored before migrating to the cloud using the cloud baseline pattern.